Skip to main content

 Tuesday, September 18, 2007

-Approximately half of Oklahoma’s students are eligible to apply for Oklahoma’s Promise, a scholarship that allows high school students from families whose annual income is $50,000 or less to earn free college tuition.
+Approximately half of Oklahoma’s students can apply for Oklahoma’s Promise.
+This scholarship allows high school students from families whose annual income is $50,000 or less to earn free college tuition.
 To date, more than 75,000 students have enrolled in the program.

-The scholarship program was formerly known as the Oklahoma Higher Learning Access Program or OHLAP, and was created in 1992 by the Legislature to help more Oklahoma families send their children to college.
-Its goal is to prepare students academically for college and to provide them financial assistance.
+The scholarship program, formerly known as the Oklahoma Higher Learning Access Program (OHLAP), was created in 1992 by the Legislature to help more Oklahoma families send their children to college.
+Its goal is to prepare students academically for college and to provide them with financial assistance.

 “Oklahoma’s Promise has been a key component of our efforts to produce more college graduates in Oklahoma,” said Chancellor Glen D. Johnson.
 “Thousands of Oklahoma students can be positively impacted based on this promise: They promise to prepare for college, and the state of Oklahoma promises the opportunity to earn free college tuition.”

 Currently, to be eligible for Oklahoma’s Promise, students must apply during the eighth, ninth or 10th grade, and their annual family income must not exceed $50,000 at the time of application.
-By the time they graduate high school, students must achieve a minimum 2.5 (C+) grade point average in 17 core courses that prepare them for college and also must achieve at least a 2.5 GPA for all courses in grades nine through 12.
+By graduating high school, students must achieve a minimum 2.5 (C+) grade point average in 17 core courses that prepare them for college.
+They must also achieve a 2.5 GPA for all grades nine through 12 courses.
 Students also must attend class regularly and refrain from drug and alcohol abuse and delinquent acts.

-The Legislature approved a significant change to funding for Oklahoma’s Promise.
+The Legislature approved a significant change to Oklahoma’s Promise funding.
 Beginning in 2008-09, the scholarship program will have a permanent, dedicated funding source from the state’s general revenue fund.
 This means the program will be fully funded each year from a stable source of revenue.

 “The permanent funding should assure Oklahoma families that this scholarship can be a dependable foundation of their children’s college plans,” Johnson said.